 I am pleased to report that there were no incidents giving rise to claims during the year.
-However, the Government and other authorities have maintained the threat level at severe with regard to the likelihood of terrorist attacks in the UK.
+The current threat level, as amended by the Government in February 2022, is substantial with regard to the likelihood of terrorist attacks in the UK.
 I take the opportunity once again to remind Members of the need to keep under continuous review their readiness to deal with claims arising under the Scheme.

-The total Membership of the Company at the end of the year was 35 (2017: 34) and we do not expect any significant change to this number during 2019.
+The total membership of the Company at the end of the year was 33 (2021: 33) and we do not expect any significant change to this number during 2023.